hitoshi-watase/sercrod/docs/reference/directives/updated-propagate.md

 High level behavior:

-- On a Nablla host (`<na-blla>`):
+- On a Sercrod host (`<serc-rod>`):

-  - After the host has finished rendering and its own `*updated` hooks have been processed, Nablla checks `*updated-propagate` / `n-updated-propagate` on that host.
+  - After the host has finished rendering and its own `*updated` hooks have been processed, Sercrod checks `*updated-propagate` / `n-updated-propagate` on that host.
-  - If present, it interprets the attribute value as a routing spec and finds exactly one target Nablla host (if possible).
+  - If present, it interprets the attribute value as a routing spec and finds exactly one target Sercrod host (if possible).
   - It then calls `target.update(true, callerHost)`.

-- On ordinary elements inside a Nablla host:
+- On ordinary elements inside a Sercrod host:

-  - After the host’s update completes, the host walks its subtree and looks for `*updated-propagate` / `n-updated-propagate` on normal elements (not on child `<na-blla>`).
+  - After the host’s update completes, the host walks its subtree and looks for `*updated-propagate` / `n-updated-propagate` on normal elements (not on child `<serc-rod>`).
-  - For each such element, Nablla interprets the value as a routing spec and finds a target Nablla host (if any).
+  - For each such element, Sercrod interprets the value as a routing spec and finds a target Sercrod host (if any).
   - It then calls `target.update(true, host)`.

 Important: